-Sort Mode of Target of Summary of Summary of Order Outreach Outreach response/ comments received attendance 2 Focus Group - Transylva nia Henderson County 21 persons attended one of two affordable housing focus groups.
-Rental Housing: There is a severe shortage of affordable housing, especially rentals, across the economic board.
-Homelessness Strategies: Short term rentals along with social services could be of great help in stabilizing homeless people.
-Substandard Housing: Migrant and seasonal workers and others earning an unlivable wage reside in trailers, many of which are approaching deplorable conditions with deteriorating structures and inadequate insulation.
-Single-person households: There is a great need for more units for individuals.
-Barriers to Affordable Housing: There is a huge housing-access problem for people with a single criminal blemish on their record or with minor credit issues as well as for those with a greater number of housing eligibility flaws.
-Accessibility: Singles with disabilities or of an advancing age that may need unit modification are greatly underserved.
-Family housing: Single mothers and 2-adult families needing and doing without 2, 3 and more bedroom residences are sacrificing space and are perpetuating an ingrained cycle of poverty.
-Density and Location: Much of the needed housing could be of a high density to offer many units located close to town, where public transport and services are available.
-Workforce housing is needed as both rental and home ownership options.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

+2 Focus Group - Henderson County 21 persons attended Rental Housing: All comments received

+Transylvania one of two affordable There is a severe were accepted.

+housing focus groups. shortage of

+affordable housing,

+especially rentals,

+across the

+economic board.

+Homelessness

+Strategies: Short

+term rentals along

+with social services

+could be of great

+help in stabilizing

+homeless people.

+Substandar

+d Housing: Migrant

+and seasonal

+workers and others

+earning an

+unlivable wage

+reside in trailers,

+many of which are

+approaching

+deplorable

+conditions with

+deteriorating

+structures and

+inadequate

+Consolidated F lan ASHEVILLE insulation.
+Single- 23

+OMB Control No: 2 2506-0117 (exp.
+07/31/2015) person households:

+(There is a great

+need for more units